 Our programs for K-12 students, and our teacher training programs in materials science specifically take advantage of our location on the South Side of Chicago to encourage the participation of underrepresented minority students in science.
 We especially delight in our after-school science clubs which actively engage students in scientific inquiry and foster mentoring relationships with Center participants.

-For Students (and families)
+For Students (and families) during the school year

 After-school science clubs